 Introduction

 Diabetes is a metabolic disease that affects many parts of the body.
-Depending on the type of diabetes, the body either cannot produce insulin itself (type 1) or is unable to use the insulin it produces properly (type 2).
+Depending on the type of diabetes, the body either can't produce insulin itself (type 1) or it is unable to properly use the insulin it produces (type 2).
 Insulin is a hormone – a chemical messenger that is transported in the blood and regulates important body functions.
-Without insulin your body cannot get the energy it needs from the food you have eaten.
+Without insulin, your body can't get the energy it needs from the food you have eaten.

 This vital hormone is usually produced in the pancreas and released into the bloodstream.
-Here it enables the sugar (glucose) in our food and drink to be transported into our cells and converted into energy for our bodies.
-Without insulin our bodies cannot use the sugar in our blood, so the sugar builds up there.
+It enables the sugar (glucose) in our food and drink to be transported into our cells and converted into energy for our bodies.
+Without insulin, our bodies can't use the sugar in our blood, so the sugar builds up there.
 Very high blood sugar concentrations cause a number of symptoms.

-People with type 1 diabetes have to inject insulin on a daily basis because their can only produce insulin in very small quantities, or can’t produce any insulin at all.
-Insulin therapy helps prevent strong fluctuations in blood sugar levels and the unpleasant effects of high and low blood sugar.
-It is also intended to prevent complications that may arise as a result of high blood sugar levels.
+People with type 1 diabetes have to inject insulin every day because their pancreas can only produce very little insulin, or none at all.
+Insulin therapy helps to prevent strong fluctuations in blood sugar levels and the unpleasant short-term effects of high and low blood sugar.
+Another aim is to prevent health problems that may develop over time as a result of high blood sugar levels.